inconvergent/weird/docs/WEIR.md

  ;   Lambda-list: (WER &KEY G PROP)
  ;   Derived type: (FUNCTION (WEIR::WEIR &KEY (:G T) (:PROP T)) ;                  (VALUES NULL &OPTIONAL))
+ ;   Documentation:
+ ;     creates intersections for all edges in g such that g becomes a planar graph.
+ ;     :prop can contain a symbol which will be used as a ;     vert prop which contains one of the initial edges ;     edge prop which contains one of the intial edges.
+ ;     a useful method for making plotter drawings is to do:
+ ;
+ ;     (2simplify-segments! wer ...) ; optional
+ ;     (2intersect-all! wer ...)
+ ;     (loop for path in (2walk-graph wer ...)
+ ;           do (wsvg:path wsvg (2gvs wer path)))
  ;   Source file: /data/x/weird/src/weir/paths.lisp
 ```

 #### WEIR:2LEDGE-LENGTH

 ```
-returns the length of edge e=(u v). regardless of whether the edge exists
+returns the length of edge e=(u v). regardless of whether the edge exists.

  ; WEIR:2LEDGE-LENGTH
  ;   [symbol]